Monday, July 21, 2008

 The word 'sustainable' gain popularity or (notoriety?) after the Brundtland Report of 1985.
 It is now tagged to a whole lot of areas - ranging from sustainable transport, sustainable environment, sustainable agriculature, sustainable energy etc. It is an eclectic concept that remains weakly defined and contains a large amount of debate as to its precise definition.

-2. Or, has it been meaningful?
+In your own opinion, has the term been overused, abused and devoid of meaning?
+Is it just rhetoric?- Or, has it been meaningful?
 Has it encouraged constructive applications in different fields to ensure the continuity of mankind?
 To what extent have they been sucessful?
 How far are we from actualizing the ideology?

 Increases in trade lead directly to increases is prosperity and standards of living, which in turn lead to democractic reforms and a reduction in conflict, war and terrorism.
 This is the big idea and is a preferred future for globalization that would bring together the mutual interests and needs of all nations.
 The developed world must figure out a new way to invest in the developing world, not just give aid and go away.
 (Interesting point!)